advantch/django-react-vite/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-#### Virtual Enviornment
+#### Virtual Environment

 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
+This keeps your dependencies for each project separate and organized.

 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+An example with MacOS and Python3

 ```bash
 python3 -m venv .venv